How to Save Money Quickly

-This can save you money if you take care of your clothing and make the minor repairs as needed instead of constantly replacing them when the small rips become big ones.
+This can save you money if you take care of your clothing and make minor repairs as needed instead of constantly replacing them when the small rips become big ones.

-Work out who you are buying for or what presents you can make ahead of time such as scented or infused oils, bath bombs, jams or if you have a bit more time make a fort/cubby house kit or a superhero cape.
+Work out who you are buying for or what presents you can make ahead of time such as scented or infused oils, bath bombs, jams or if you have a bit more time make a fort/cubby house kit or a superhero cap.

 Set up a direct debit every time you get paid to automate your savings.
-Have it go into a high interest saving account you don’t touch.
+Have it go into a high-interest saving account you don’t touch.

 Do a quick search online to see what fun, free activities are on in your area.